nvim-neorocks/lz.n/README.md

   - Colorscheme events
 - Works with:
   - Neovim's built-in `:h packpath` (`:h packadd`)
-  - Any plugin manager that supports manually lazy loading plugins by name
+  - Any plugin manager that supports manually lazy-loading plugins by name
 - Configurable in multiple files